SathyaNeom/GIS_Project/docs/TESTING_GUIDE_QUICKSTART.md

 ## Overview

-This guide provides quick commands for running tests and viewing reports in the Electronic Services project.
+This guide provides quick commands for running tests and viewing reports in the GPS Device Project project.

 ## Test Types